moonspore/examples/setup.md

 Private Data Vault
 Private Wallet Alice
 ```
-The two React Native edge agents have connected succesfully using the invitation that was created by Alice's Agent and pasted into Bob's agent.
+The two React Native edge agents have connected succesfully using the invitation that was created by Alice's agent and pasted into Bob's agent.